 The categories of information that we process include:

-We collect personal data you provide to us in your application form when you apply for a scholarship.
-This includes:
+We collect personal data you provide to us from your application form when you apply for a scholarship This includes:

-• information relating to your education and career (including Career status, Degree subject, Degree class and University)
+- information relating to your education and career (including Career status, ITE course details, Training route, Degree subject, Degree class, graduation year and University)

-• personal details about referees you provide in support of your application.
+- personal details about your referee(s) you provide in support of your application

 Purpose of the processing and legal basis for the processing: